lambdaclass/cairo-vm_in_go/README.md

 ###### Converting Felt to FieldElement

 Now that we have the basic setup the first thing we have to do is to define a conversion between our `Felt` in go, a `felt_t` type in C, and starknet-crypto's `FieldElement` types.
-We will perform these conversion using the big endian byte representation.
+We will perform these conversions using the big endian byte representation.

 In our C header hile (starknet_crypto.h) we will define the types `byte_t` and `felt_t`: